Ballincollig Castle: Keep

 The main tower or keep is of the 13th century and was likely used by Coll.
 Added-to by the Barretts, this keep was repaired by the Wyse family in 1857.
 During these renovations, a shield was inserted on the east wall.
 It bears the monogram 'W' and the date 1857 beneath it.

 The keep is 45 to 50 ft high.
 The ground floor is vaulted and originally had no entrance to it except by a trap door from above.
 The room on the first floor had a path up to it, carried on arches.
 It is about 7.5 by 9 ft.
 A very narrow staircase leads to other stories, all of which have stone floors on solid arches.
 To support them, the two walls on which they rest are thicker than the others.
 The second story has seats in the lambs of the loopholes, a drain from a garderobe (lavatory) and a small square cupboard in the wall over it.
-The upper floor and chief chamber seems to have had windows added on all sides in the middle of the 19th century.
+The upper floor and chief chamber seem to have had windows added on all sides in the middle of the 19th century.
 There are loopholes in other parts of the walls of the keep.
-The lack of windows and a fireplace, and the fact that the small rooms occupied all the internal space between the walls, suggests that the building was more of a keep for last defence than regular living quarters.